uumonki/vela-marketmap-clean/README.md

 ## Dependencies

 The dependencies of this project are listed in dependencies.txt.
 Note that CUDA is required to use the pre-trained model.
+The model is trained and tested using Python 3.9.
+Other versions of Python and dependencies were not tested.

 ## Report